 Both Venaseal and Clarivein are varicose vein treatments superior to traditional laser and radiofrequency in terms of bruising and pain.

 What are the side effects of the newer methods?

 Venaseal can have a delayed allergic reaction about 1month after the procedure in 10% of the time.
 This is a very minor side effect with just redness.
 It easily subsides with anti-inflammatory medications

 The chemical used in Clarivein can cause mild skin pigmentation in 10-20% of patients.
 Again this can be reversed with time and topical medications.

 When should Laser or Radiofrequency be used?

-Laser or Radiofrequency should be used if the veins to be treated are too big for Venaseal and Clarivein to give a good seal.
+When it comes to varicose veins treatments, Laser or Radiofrequency should be used if the veins to be treated are too big for Venaseal and Clarivein to give a good seal.

 What is this nerve injury I hear associated with Laser and Radiofrequency?

 As both Laser and Radiofrequency are heat based treatment, the vein is essentially “cooked” at a temperature >120 Celsius to seal it.
 Around the knee, there is a nerve that lies closely related to the Vein to be treated.
 If treatment is done at this spot there is a 10% chance of nerve injury.
 Fortunately, this DOES NOT LEAD TO PARALYSIS.
 Patient just experiences a permanent numbness around a patch of skin in the inner part of the knee.
 Most patients don’t find this a major problem.

 The various methods can often seem confusing.
 The best way forward is to consult a vascular Surgeon in Singapore who is experienced in all these forms of treatment so he or she can best advise the best treatment for the patient, based on the anatomy and distribution of the diseased veins.